 Do You Climb On, or Jump?

-The purpose of a bed base is to raise the mattress’ height, making it easier to comfortably climb in and out of bed.
+The purpose of a bed base is to elevate your sleeping surface, making it easier to comfortably climb in and out of bed.
 Some factors to consider are your height, the height of the mattress and bed base combined, comfort, age, and even health condition.
 You wouldn’t want too low a bed if you suffer from arthritis in the same way as you wouldn’t go for a high bed and struggle every night trying to get on it.

 In general, it greatly depends on how tall or short you are.
 The average knee height plays between 40-61 cm from the floor, so you need to choose a bed base where you can lay your feet firmly on the ground and push against it to stand up easily.

 Sit on the edge of your mattress or bed.
 If your knees are higher than your hips, it’s too low.
 If your knees are lower than your hips, then it might be too high.
 Once you find a level where they are more or less equal, that’s the ideal bed height for you.